ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 Random Walk with Restart will be used to calculate the proximity of each network gene to the trait-specific seed genes.

-Primary restart probability:
+Primary restart probability: `r=0.5`

-[
-r=0.5
-]

 Each gene will receive an RWR score.
 A higher raw RWR score indicates greater network proximity to the trait-specific seed genes.

 Raw RWR scores will be retained for descriptive reporting.

-For the primary gene-property regression analysis, RWR scores will be rank-based inverse-normal transformed across the non-seed genes in the trait- and network-specific analysis universe.
+For the primary gene-property regression analysis, RWR scores will be rank-based inverse-normal transformed (rank-INT) across the non-seed genes in the trait- and network-specific analysis universe.
 Higher transformed values will continue to represent greater seed proximity.

 The rank-based inverse-normal transformation is prespecified to reduce the influence of the highly concentrated upper tail of the RWR score distribution and to avoid interpreting absolute differences in raw RWR probability as linearly equivalent biological differences in proximity.